TheBestMovieIsYourImagination/Free-cookie-law-tools/free-cookie-law-tools.md

 * Consensus register (every IP Address has a file that documents consensus and settings)
 * IP Whitelist
 * ID + Base url setting
+* Click or scroll event: option to enable cookies when the user clicks on any element on the page or scrolls

 **Cons**
 * Requires jQuery